 Ensure monitoring is in place

-Increase the number of nodes if reaching performance metrics for linear scaling of your Cloud Spanner instances.
+Increase the amount of compute capacity if reaching performance metrics for linear scaling of your Spanner instances.
 We recommend keeping CPU utilization below 65% for region specific instances, and below 45% for multi-regional instances.

 Have a data migration strategy (if required)

-Bulk loading of data into Cloud Spanner should take into account the distributed architecture to maintain performance:
+Bulk loading of data into Spanner should take into account the distributed architecture to maintain performance:

 - Partition data by primary key